How Do I Run JMeter in Non-GUI Mode?

 On one hand, the GUI makes the program more intuitive; on the other hand, it consumes more resources.

 Isn’t better to redirect these resources to the generation of useful load tests?

 Yes, it is very good idea.
 Let's review a few typical cases of running JMeter in non-GUI mode.

-In the non-gui mode they will not work, and it is no need to keep them in testing scenario.
+They will not work in the non-gui mode and there no need to keep them in testing scenario.